digitallyinduced/ihp/Guide/your-first-project.markdown

     |]
 ```

 We can see that the `ShowView` is just a data definition.
 There is also an `View ShowView` instance.
-The html-like syntax inside the `html` function is, what we call it, `hsx` code.
+The html-like syntax inside the `html` function is `hsx` code.
 It's just like react's jsx.
 You can write html code as usual there.
 Everything inside the `[hsx|my html|]` block is also type-checked and converted to haskell code at compile-time.

 Now that we have a rough overview of all the parts belonging to our `Post`, it's time to do some coding ourselves.